 AR-media is a cross-platform solution supporting iOS and Android.
 The company is planning to roll out the support of Windows and Mac shortly.
 The AR-media augmented reality platform offers you a bunch of methods related to recognition and tracking (e.g. motion, planar, location, 3D).
 This way, apps empowered by this SDK are able to recognize 3D objects regardless of their size and shape.

 Are you a newbie in blockchain?
-Learn more about blockchain technologies in our related article
+Learn more about blockchain technology in supply chain

 So, this AR SDK is a powerful solution at a good price for the functionality it offers.
 A one month subscription will cost you 1,000, but for using the SDK throughout the whole year you'll only have to pay 3,500.